pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 ```
 ### console

-This section is to configure the Pachyderm UI (`console`) which requires an enterprise license key.
-It is disabled by default.
+This section is to configure the Pachyderm UI (`console`).
+It is enabled by default.

 - `console.enabled` turns on the deployment of the UI.